 Some previous buyers found that the valves got stuck on, so they had to actually switch off the supply pipes to get water to stop.

-This model from MiKitchen is a simpler, but more reliable choice at about the same price as the Moen.
-We love the solid brass construction, as well as the uncomplicated motion-sensor setup.
+This Flow model from BioBidet is a simpler, but more reliable choice at about the same price as the Moen.
+We love the rugged “S” construction, as well as the uncomplicated motion-sensor setup.

 This is a great choice for people who want the convenience of touchless without too much technology getting in the way.